-Meanwhile, as we will see in this book, earth scientists are getting a better handle on how increases in $CO_2$ and other fossil fuel emissions threaten to destabilize entire Earth systems.
-Having passed a particular threshold, ocean acidification-caused by the overabundance of $CO_2$ in the seas-will trigger widespread fish extinctions due to diminishing coral reef ecosystems (which sustain roughly 10 percent of the world's fisheries).
-On land, rising temperatures associated with increasing $CO_2$ concentrations threaten to wipe out agricultural production in some areas.
+Meanwhile, as we will see in this book, earth scientists are getting a better handle on how increases in CO2 and other fossil fuel emissions threaten to destabilize entire Earth systems.
+Having passed a particular threshold, ocean acidification-caused by the overabundance of CO2 in the seas-will trigger widespread fish extinctions due to diminishing coral reef ecosystems (which sustain roughly 10 percent of the world's fisheries).
+On land, rising temperatures associated with increasing CO2 concentrations threaten to wipe out agricultural production in some areas.27

 Carbon dioxide is absorbed in the atmosphere and by forests and oceans.
 But what kinds of worlds will be habitable once parts of the Earth system have lost their ability to "scrub" carbon dioxide?
-Researchers are unsure about where the $CO_2$ will go.
-The future of Earth's $CO_2$ -offsetting reservoirs (or carbon sinks) is uncertain-nearly a third of them are saturated or have disappeared.
-This occurs at a time when $CO_2$ levels routinely exceed 400 ppm, higher than they've been since "three to five million years ago-before modern humans existed."

-I measured levels of the gas in my everyday (pre-COVID) surroundings with a handheld $CO_2$ monitor that I purchased online.
-There was a surprising amount of variability.
-The $CO_2$ in my small office measured 608 ppm; a lecture hall, 955 ppm; a room where I met with a group of incoming college students, 1,027 ppm.
+Researchers are unsure about where the CO2 will go.
+The future of Earth's CO2-offsetting reservoirs (or carbon sinks) is uncertain-nearly a third of them are saturated or have disappeared.
+This occurs at a time when CO2 levels routinely exceed 400 ppm, higher than they've been since "three to five million years ago-before modern humans existed."28 in my small office measured 608 ppm; a lecture hall, 955 ppm; a room where I met with a group of incoming college students, 1,027 ppm.
 When I stuck the monitor outside my office window, it read 388 ppm.
 At home, levels varied from 402 ppm to 1,339 ppm.
 When I exhaled right into the monitor, it jumped to 3,994 ppm.
-Variability, I learned, is the very thing that has allowed land animals to survive in milieus with relatively high levels of $CO_2$ -and humans to dominate the planet.
-If the $CO_2$ is too high in one setting-say, in a classroom or office-we will know it (perhaps not consciously) and eventually leave the room or open a window for fresh air.
+Variability, I learned, is the very thing that has allowed land animals to survive in milieus with relatively high levels of CO2-and humans to dominate the planet.
+If the CO2 is too high in one setting-say, in a classroom or office-we will know it (perhaps not consciously) and eventually leave the room or open a window for fresh air.
 Even if we start hyperventilating, we can usually recover, which, strictly speaking, means returning our partial pressure of carbon dioxide (a measure of carbon dioxide in arterial blood) to a normal level.